Timi Yuro: Influence

 Yuro's work is admired in the United States as well as the United Kingdom and the Netherlands.
 According to the obituary in the Las Vegas Sun, her hometown paper, Yuro's most famous fan was probably Elvis Presley, who commanded his own table at the casino where Yuro headlined in the late 1960s.
 (Presley had a top 10 country hit and top 30 pop hit with his 1976 version of "Hurt".)
 In April 2004, Morrissey announced Yuro's death on his official website, describing her as his "favorite singer".
 (Morrissey also recorded a version of Yuro's "Interlude" with Siouxsie Sioux in 1994.)
 P. J. Proby knew Yuro from their time in Hollywood, and often mentions it during his performances of "Hurt".

 Elkie Brooks recorded a version of Yuro's classic "What's a Matter Baby" on her 1988 album Bookbinder's Kid.
 Yuro was so impressed with the version, she contacted Brooks while she was on a UK tour, and the two kept in contact.

 Yuro found success on the dance floors of northern England in the 1970s and 1980s when Northern soul DJs championed her tracks, "It'll Never Be Over for Me" and "What's a Matter Baby".
 The former has remained an important Northern soul track; the latter was covered by The Small Faces as the B-side of their debut single in 1965 and re-released on Kent Records in the 1980s.

 Yuro's 1962 recording of "Satan Never Sleeps" is the theme song that plays over the opening credits of the 1962 film of the same name.
-It also plays over the closing credits of Penny Lane's 2019 documentary film Hail Satan?.
+It also plays over the closing credits of Penny Lane's 2019 documentary film Hail Satan? and season 1, episode 5, of It: Welcome to Derry.